Samuel K. Tan

 Samuel Kong Tan (December 30, 1933 – January 6, 2022) was a Filipino historian, academic and author.
 He has headed various cultural institutions including the National Historical Institute and the National Commission for Culture and the Arts.

 Early life and education

 Samuel K. Tan was born on December 30, 1933, in Siasi, Sulu.
 He has a multi-ethnic background being of Tausūg-Sama and Chinese Filipino descent.

 He finished his elementary studies at Jolo Tong Jin School in 1949 and his secondary studies at Zamboanga City High School in 1953.
 He graduated as a valedictorian from both elementary and high school.
 He attended the Zamboanga A.E.
 College in 1963 where he graduated in 1963 with a degree in history and summa cum laude honors.
-He obtained his masters degree in history at the University of the Philippines Diliman in 1967.
+He obtained his master's degree in history at the University of the Philippines Diliman in 1967.
 For his doctoral degree, Tan went to the United States to attend the Maxwell School of Citizenship and Public Affairs at the Syracuse University in New York.
 He obtained his doctorate degree in social science in 1973.